duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-to-an-existing-database.md

 ## 3. Reverse Engineer Model

-We?re going to make use of the Entity Framework Tools for Visual Studio to help us generate some initial code to map to the database.
+We're going to make use of the Entity Framework Tools for Visual Studio to help us generate some initial code to map to the database.
 These tools are just generating code that you could also type by hand if you prefer.

 -   **Project -&gt; Add New Item?**
 -   Select **Data** from the left menu and then **ADO.NET Entity Data Model**